aloonj/nested-cloudstack-ansible/README.md

 - Create zone, pod, and cluster
 - Add KVM hosts (using SSH key authentication - automatically configured during deployment)
 - Configure primary and secondary storage
-- Enable the zone and trigger system VM template downloads (15-30 minutes)
+- Enable the zone and trigger system VM and guest OS template downloads

 **Note:** SSH key authentication is automatically set up during deployment.
 The management server's `cloud` user can connect to KVM hosts as `root` without a password.